splunk-soar-connectors/microsoftteams/manual_readme_content.md

 page.

-Added a new **Scope** configuration parameter with minimum required scopes as the default value, and you can add/delete the scopes from the value according to the requirement.
-The scopes added in this parameter should be same as added while creating the application on azure portal
+The **Scope** configuration parameter's default value is the minimum required scopes.
+You can add/delete scopes as needed.
+The scopes added in this parameter should be consistent with those used to create the application on the Azure portal

 After saving, a new field will appear in the **Asset Settings** tab.
 Take the URL found in the